drewp41/PredictingPopularityOnReddit/README.md

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>As we can see from the data, the most popular times to post are between 6am-9am.
 7am definitely has the highest ratio of upvotes over the seven days of the week, but it seems to be the most popular to make posts on Saturday and Sunday.
 After heavy analysis over all of these datasets we are finally able to make an accurate guess/prediction on what is best for Reddit users popularity in posts.
 Overall Reddit users should have the best ratios of upvotes if they post on a Saturday, at 7am, with roughly 5-25 characters in their post.
-This will give them the highest chance and possibility of getting a great amount of upvotes on their post, especially if it is a part of the top fifteen subreddits.
+This will give them the highest chance and possibility of getting a great amount of upvotes on their post, especially if it is a part of the top fifteen subreddits.</p>

 <hr size=20>